 The Environmental Protection Act 1990

 The Environmental Health Department is responsible for implementing Part IIA of the Environmental Protection Act 1990 and has a dedicated Contaminated Land Officer to undertake this role.
 Part IIA requires all local authorities to inspect their area for the purpose of identifying contaminated land.
-In 2001, in accordance with Part IIA, Bassetlaw produced a Contaminated Land Inspection Strategy, this has now been revised Contaminated Land Inspection Strategy 2012.
+In 2001, in accordance with Part IIA, Bassetlaw produced a Contaminated Land Inspection Strategy.
+Please contact us to view a copy of this strategy.

 Part IIA only deals with land which in its current use has the potential to cause 'significant harm' to human health, specified plants and animals, specified buildings and property and the water environment.
 The legislation also requires that we compile and maintain a Register of Contaminated Land.
 This register only includes details of land where formal action has been taken - it does not include details of every site in the district.